KxSystems/docs/docs/interfaces/solace/examples.md

 Each of the scripts outlined below are contained in the `examples` folder of the interface [here](https://github.com/KxSystems/solace/tree/master/examples).
 These scripts provide an insight into to different capabilities within the Solace Interface.

-An outline is provided here as a guide to potential users to showcase the parameters which can be passed to the scripts as command line arguments on initialisation of a q session.
+An outline is provided here as a guide for potential users, in order to showcase the parameters which can be passed to the scripts as command line arguments on initialisation of a q session.

 ### Endpoint interactions